Preparation for Use definition

 Preparation for Use.
 Ready for use as packaged.
 Storage and Stability: Product should be stored at 2 to 8°C. Equilibrate to room temperature before use.
 Product is stable until the expiration date marked on the vial.
 Sign of Deterioration: Discard if there is any cloudiness or evidence of contamination.

 Preparation for Use.
 The antisera are ready for use as packaged.
 Storage and Stability: The antisera should be stored at 2 to 8°C and are stable until the expiration date indicated on the vial.
 Signs of Deterioration: Extremely cloudy antisera may be indicative of bacterial contamination.
-INSTRUMENT A SPIFE Nexus analyzer must be used to apply samples, electrophorese, apply antisera and fixative, wash, stain, destain, dry and then scan the gel.
+A SPIFE Nexus analyzer must be used to apply samples, electrophorese, apply antisera and fixative, wash, stain, destain, dry and then scan the gel.
 The gels may also be scanned on a separate densitometer such as the QuickScan Touch Plus (Cat.
 No. 1640).
 Refer to the Operator's Manual for detailed instructions.
-SPECIMEN COLLECTION AND HANDLING Specimen: Fresh serum is the specimen of choice.
+Specimen: Fresh serum is the specimen of choice.
 Storage and Stability: If storage is necessary, samples may be stored covered at 2 to 8°C for up to 72 hours.
-Interfering Factors:

 Preparation for Use.
 The reagent is ready for use as packaged.
-Storage and Stability: The reagent should be stored at room temperature (15 to 30°C) and is stable until the expiration date indicated on the vial.
-Signs of Deterioration: Discard if solution has precipitate or flocculent.
+Storage and Stability: The reagent should be stored at 15 to 30°C and is stable until the expiration date indicated on the vial.
+Signs of Deterioration: The reagent should be a clear colorless solution.
+Cloudiness maybe indicative of product deterioration.

 Preparation for Use.
-The product is ready for use as packaged.
-Storage and Stability: Store at 2 to 8°C and is stable until the expiration date on the vial.
+The antisera are ready for use as packaged.
+Storage and Stability: The antisera should be stored at 2 to 8°C and are stable until the expiration date indicated on the vial.
+Signs of Deterioration: Extremely cloudy antisera may be indicative of bacterial contamination.
+Specimen: Fresh serum, CSF or urine is the specimen of choice.